MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/query-az-cli2.md

 ## Filter with the contains function

 You can use the JMESPath `contains` function to refine your results returned in the query.
-In this example the results will limit the VMs returned to those in a specific resource group.
+In the following example, the results will limit the VMs returned to those in a specific resource group.

 ```azurecli
 az vm list \